 A 21st century education

-We are a public charter school network serving close to 2,100 students from 80+ zip codes in four high schools, a K-8 home school-hybrid model, and a college completion support program.
+We are a public charter school network serving 2,100 students from 80+ zip codes in four high schools, a K-8 home school-hybrid model, and a college completion pathway program.

-Da Vinci Schools’ college and career-ready model puts real-world, project-based learning aligned to workforce needs at the center of a collaborative learning environment where students are known well and valued.
+Da Vinci Schools’ college and career-ready model puts project-based, real-world learning aligned to workforce needs at the center of a collaborative learning environment where students are known well and valued.
 Industry and higher education partners play a vital role by defining the knowledge and skills sets students need to know for college and 21st century jobs.

 At a Glance